-Here are some resources for robotics (software and hardware) that I have found useful.
+Here are some resources for robotics (software and hardware) that I have found useful and/or interesting.
 It's still incomplete but it's a good start.

 -